 You’ll get a notification to update your website on the admin dashboard whenever there’s a new update available.
 The notification has a link to update to the latest WordPress version.
 It also sends an email to the site administrator about the newest version release.

-That being said, let’s take a look on how to properly upgrade WordPress, step-by-step.
+That being said, let’s take a look at how to properly upgrade WordPress, step-by-step.

 Step 1: Make a Full Backup of Your Website